 While you will want to consider these questions—it can make sense to think of your needs: Do you need historical data that you can leverage to learn from your past to drive progress forward?
 Or is it more about faster reaction time to data hot off the line?
 In a perfect world, you would probably want a little bit of each scenario.
-And while this is attainable, you want to build out an implementation that will not only warrant quick wins, but also that lays the foundation for solid OT/IT alignment that spans departments and a solution that can scale to all locations.
+And while this is attainable, you want to build out an IIoT implementation that will not only achieve quick wins to drive momentum but also lays the foundation for solid OT/IT alignment that spans departments and a solution that can scale to all locations.

 However, what if your main concern is the amount of time that your analysts and process engineers spend cleansing data instead of solving problems?
 If this is the primary need, a cloud solution makes sense.
 Empower teams with an advanced analytics platform and cloud solution that helps you drive continuous improvement efforts.

 When thinking about scaling, regardless of whether you start with cloud, edge, or a hybrid model to close the loop, you should think big picture.
-What does your company need right now and what is part of the 1, 3, or 5 year plan?
-What do your best plants do well and is there opportunity to start demonstrators and identify use cases?
+What does your company need right now and what is part of the 1, 3, or 5-year plan?
+What do your best plants do well and is there an opportunity to start demonstrators (or pilot projects) and identify use cases?

 With so many options on the market, it’s important to first understand your current state, your future goals, and your timeline.
 First and foremost you need to push closer to your digitalization efforts—automate what can be automated and then continue to tackle your goals.
 Find an IIoT platform that allows you to grow within the constraints and goals of your organization, so that you can find a robust, all-inclusive solution when the time is right.